 I am pleased to annouce that I have been officially classified as an ADEQUATE candidate by the Municipal League.

-To be fair, 99% of the time they would come to the same conclusions by asking ask two simple questions:
+To be fair, 99% of the time they would come to the same conclusions by asking ask three simple questions:

 1 - "Could you to turn up to our interview today?" - (NO = not qualified)

 2 - "Regardless of how much of a mess you have made of things, have you been a commissioner before?" - (YES = Very Good)

 3 - "Regardless of how much of a mess you have made of things, have you been a council member before?" - (YES = Outstanding)

 That makes me an proud adequate.
 How about helping me and OUR City become Outstanding in 4 months time.